Arvo vs Fitbod

 | RIR/RPE Support | Full integration with AI | Manual logging only |

-| Equipment Recognition | Camera scan + custom equipment | Gym equipment database |
+| Equipment Recognition | Camera scan + gym profiles with plate inventory | Gym equipment database |

 | Offline Support | Full AI functionality | Full functionality |